Highline, Renton school bonds have early voter support

 Renton School District asked voters to approve a $676 million bond, and so far it’s received 62% approval.
 It also needs a 60% supermajority to pass.

-The Highline bond measure would cost $4.40 per $1,000 of assessed property valuation.
+The Highline bond measure would cost taxpayers $4.40 per $1,000 of assessed property valuation.
 If it passes, the owner of a median-priced Burien home with a valuation of $476,000 would pay about $2,094 in 2023.
 If approved, the measure would give the district the green light to replace and modernize three schools — Evergreen and Tyee high schools and Pacific Middle School — in addition to other capital repairs and improvements.

 The Renton bond measure would cover the costs of critical upgrades and repairs to heating and cooling systems, earthquake safety and building security across the district’s campuses as well as the purchase of up to 40 acres and construction costs for a new home for Renton High School.